Justice-Navigators/Team-3---Justice-Navigators/reflection.md

 ## Miguel

-Lets use this space for what is for and make sure we can work clean and efficiently.
+- Lets use this space for what is for and make sure we can work clean and efficiently.
+- Submitted W8D1 initial document of our first ideal project for Capstone.
+- I have created the repository that will allow us to work as a collaborative group and advance as needed.
+- I have successfully linked VS Code from my direct system to our GitHub repository, I will be able to walk the rest of you through the process.
+- I have added some information to the code.
+I have created a baseline to assist with our ideas and make changes as needed.
+- Created README.md file so we can add project based responses, reflection.md file for the team to communicate and advise of any ideas or changes they are interested in implementing.

 ## DeAnna

+- Submitted W8D2 project for the team with indication of the new project for our Capstone.
+- Created the proper documents to ensure that we all remain on task.
+- Created a Google docs that is accessible by the entire team.

 ## Roland